-The National Highway Traffic Safety Administration (NHTSA) has ordered automakers to quicken their recalls of vehicles that are equipped with the defective Taka air bags.
+The National Highway Traffic Safety Administration (NHTSA) has ordered automakers to quicken their recalls of vehicles that are equipped with defective Taka airbags.

-Takata’s air bag inflators caused the largest auto recall in U.S. history when it was discovered that as the air bags age, the ammonium nitrate propellant in the inflator can deteriorate and become volatile, causing it to explode and shoot out metal shrapnel.
+Takata’s airbag inflators caused the largest auto recall in U.S. history when it was discovered that with the age of the airbags, the ammonium nitrate propellant in the inflator can deteriorate and become volatile, causing it to explode and shoot out metal shrapnel.
 The defect has caused 11 deaths in the U.S. and is responsible for injuring hundreds of people around the world.

 In light of the shortage of parts needed to complete the recall, NHTSA officials have ordered automakers to focus on priority vehicles, especially older model vehicles located in warm environments, to be serviced first.